Generous president: When Mahama gifted $10,000 to a Ghana national team

 One Year After John Mahama’s Generous Donation to Ghana’s Amputee Football Team

-- The Ghana Amputee National Football Team's (Black Challenge) triumphed at the 2024 Africa Amputee Cup of Nations
+- The Ghana Amputee National Football Team (Black Challenge) triumphed at the 2024 Africa Amputee Cup of Nations

-- H.E John Dramani Mahama, then a former president of the land, made a generous donation to the team to celebrate their success
+- H.E.
+John Dramani Mahama, then a former president of the country, made a generous donation to the team to celebrate their success

 - One year after that magnanimous contribution, Mahama is now Ghana's president, serving a second term in office